linkml/schema-automator/README.md

 _More to come_

-_Makefile is not torally relevant anymore_
+_Makefile is not totally relevant anymore_

 _some unnecessary modules may be present in the requirements.txt_